Jetrca92/geotagger-backend/README.md

 - [Tools](#tools)
 - [Disclaimer](#disclaimer)

-# AuctionBay - backend
+# Geotagger - backend

 ## Overview

-This repository contains the backend services for the Auction Web Application, enabling users to create and manage auction events.
-It supports user registration, authentication, auction creation with images and details, bid placement and real-time bid tracking.
+This repository contains the backend services for a Geotagging Game Application, enabling users to upload images, mark their locations on a map, and challenge others to guess the exact location.
+The app calculates the accuracy of guesses based on error distance.
+It features a point-based system where users earn points for uploading images and spend points to make guesses.

 ## Install